Hello71/KoB/README.md

 # KoB-Browser #
-This is a browser-based implementation of the KoB (Kings of Babylon, an empire-building RPG - kob.itch.com) interface, possibly to be expanded into the entire interface some day.
+This is a browser-based implementation of the KoB ("Kings of Babylon, an empire-building RPG" - kob.itch.com) interface, possibly to be expanded into the entire interface some day.

 ## USAGE ##
-Put something like this in `server/config.js`:
+Put something like this in `server/config.json`:
-    exports.config = {
+    {
-        root: "/home/user/kob/src"
+        root: "/home/user/kob/src",
-    };
+        port: 8080
+    }

-Run `server/server.js`.
+Run `server/start.js`.